Osteoporosis treatment

 • Bisphosphonates can reduce vertebral fracture risk by 40-50%

-• SERMs improve trabecular microarchitecture and lower hip fracture risk
+• SERMs improve trabecular bone structure and lower hip fracture risk

-• Parathyroid hormone analogs show increased markers of bone formation within 12 weeks
+• Parathyroid hormone analogs show increased bone formation markers within 12 weeks

-Non-pharmacological interventions such as resistance training can enhance muscle strength and balance, reducing fall risk.
+Non-pharmacological treatments such as resistance training can enhance muscle strength and balance, reducing fall risk.
 A holistic medical approach combining multiple interventions can significantly improve long-term patient outcomes.

 Risks and Side Effects

 Oral bisphosphonates may cause esophagitis, musculoskeletal pain, and rarely, osteonecrosis of the jaw (ONJ).
-Denosumab may temporarily elevate serum creatinine levels, requiring regular renal function monitoring.
+Denosumab may temporarily elevate serum creatinine levels, necessitating regular renal function monitoring.

 Serious side effects include:

-• Hypocalcemia (especially in those not supplementing calcium after stopping estrogen therapy)
+• Hypocalcemia (especially in patients not supplemented with calcium after stopping estrogen therapy)

-• Rare but potential marrow abnormalities (such as leukopenia)
+• Rare but potential marrow abnormalities (e.g., leukopenia)

 Precautions and Contraindications